 The Teej festival is an important festival for married women and a much anticipated monsoon festival.
-It's dedicated to celebrating the holy union of Lord Shiva and Goddess Parvati.
+It's dedicated to celebrating the holy union of Lord Shiva and Goddess Parvati, and the flourish of nature during the monsoon.

 When is the Festival Celebrated?

 "Teej" refers to the third day after the new moon and the third day after the full moon, every month.
 During the monsoon season, these festivals are celebrated on the third day of the waxing moon in the Hindu month of Shravan, and on the third day of the waning and waxing moons in the Hindu month of Bhadrapad.
 This means that there are actually three Teej festivals -- known as Haryali (Green) Teej, Kajari/Kajli Teej and Hartalika Teej.

 Where is the Festival Celebrated?